Josakko/browser_stealer/README.md

 ## Installation

-Since module got removed from pypi you have to install it manually, to install it download `.whl` file (`browser_stealer.whl`) from [here](https://github.com/Josakko/browser_stealer/releases), next open terminal on the location where you downloaded `browser_stealer.whl` and run following command:
+Since module got removed from pypi you have to install it manually, to install it download `.whl` file (`browser_stealer-<version>-py3-none-any.whl`) from [here](https://github.com/Josakko/browser_stealer/releases), next open terminal on the location where you downloaded `browser_stealer-<version>-py3-none-any.whl` and run following command:
+- *IMPORTANT* - Do not rename the downloaded file, that might prevent you from installing the module

 ```
 pip install browser_stealer.whl
 ```